 We are such creatures.

-His will is articulated as follows in the first two verses of the most important prayer in Judaism; The Shema:
+Our purpose in Creation is articulated as follows in the first two verses of the most important prayer in Judaism; the Shema.

-"Hear, O Israel!
-YHWH is our God, YHWH is one.
+“Hear, O Israel!
+Yahweh is our God, Yahweh alone.

-You shall love YHWH your God with all your heart and with all your soul and with all your might."
+You shall love Yahweh your God with all your heart and with all your soul and with all your might.”
 (Deuteronomy 6:4-5)